 I was so grateful to find a house with a kitchen that required so little renovation!
 We painted the walls and replaced the faucet when we moved in, but other than that, everything is the same.
-We’ll probably have to replace the fridge in the next few years, and we’d love to add a subway tile backsplash and get new counters eventually…though there’s also a good chance we’ll hold out on that till our next house.
+We’d love to add a subway tile backsplash and get new counters eventually…though there’s also a good chance we’ll hold out on that till our next house.

 Here’s our guest room/Dave’s office.
 He works from home a lot, so having a dedicated space to do that has been huge for him.
 When decorating the room, we kept in mind that he’d be spending the most time in there, so it is a touch more masculine than some other areas of the house.
 This room is also a home to some special details, like the canvas from our engagement session, the gorgeous wood box containing prints of our wedding photos, and artwork we’ve collected around Europe (mostly on the bookshelf).

 This laundry closet is the sore thumb of our sweet little house, I’m sorry to say.
 It originally had bi-fold doors, but washing machines and dryers nowadays are too big to fit inside the closet with the doors on the tracks!
 The previous owners had a curtain up, which we hated, so for now, we’re stuck looking at our washing machine and dryer every day.
 We’ve weighed a bajillion options, and have ultimately decided to just own it and make the closet cute with some wallpaper and open shelving.
 Hopefully, that will be part of next year’s home tour!